-We next performed a direct test for the presence of two distinct color channels (viz., UV and green) that contribute to the responses in high-intensity background light: We presented leeches with flashes of green or UV light on top of the highest intensity green background from the previous experiment, and also with those same flashes presented against a bright UV background.
-We purposefully chose the intensitiy of that UV background light such that green flashes against this background elicited similar responses as against the green background (Figure 4A, green curves).
-As expected, this required more photons of UV than green background light $(9.7 \times 10^{15} \text{ UV photons/cm}^2/\text{s vs } 3.4 \times 10^{15} \text{ green photons/cm}^2/\text{s})$ : this merely confirmed that a substantial contribution to the response to green flashes came from a pathway that was more sensitive to green than to UV light, and hence was also more susceptible to adaptation to green light than to UV light.
-Also in agreement with the previous experiment, UV flashes elicited slightly more spikes at slightly lower stimulus intensities against the green background than did green flashes (Figure 4A, pink circles and curves).
-But crucially, UV flashes elicited far fewer spikes against the UV background (purple cross marks and curve), even at very high intensities.
-This phenomenon was robust across animals: the photon flux required to elicited an equal response using UV flashes against a green background or when using green flashes against either background color (Figure 4B).
+We next performed a direct test for the presence of two distinct color channels (UV and green) that contribute to the responses in high-intensity background light.
+We presented leeches with flashes of green or UV light on top of the highest intensity green background from the previous experiment, and also with those same flashes presented against a bright UV background.
+We purposefully chose the intensity of the UV background light such that green flashes against this background elicited similar responses to those against the green background (Fig. 4A, green curves).
+As expected, this required more photons of UV than green background light $(9.7 \times 10^{15} \text{ UV photons cm}^{-2} \text{ s}^{-1} \text{ versus } 3.4 \times 10^{15} \text{ green photons}$ $cm^{-2} s^{-1}$; this merely confirmed that a substantial contribution to the response to green flashes came from a pathway that was more sensitive to green than to UV light, and that was hence also more susceptible to adaptation to green light than to UV light.
+Also in agreement with the previous experiment, UV flashes elicited slightly more spikes at slightly lower stimulus intensities against the bright green background than did green flashes (Fig. 4A, purple circles and curve).
+But crucially, UV flashes elicited far fewer spikes against the UV background (purple crosses and curve), even at very high intensities.
+This phenomenon was robust across animals: the photon flux required to elicited an equal response using UV flashes against a UV background was significantly larger than when using UV flashes against a green background or when using green flashes against either background color (Fig. 4B).
 The most parsimonious explanation is that the UV background specifically caused an adaptation of a mainly UV-sensitive pathway.